ghaffarian/progex/README.md

    java -jar PROGEX.jar [-OPTIONS...] /path/to/program/src

 OPTIONS:

    -help      Print this help message
    -outdir    Specify path of output directory
    -format    Specify output format; either 'JSON' or 'DOT' -lang      Specify language of program source codes

    -ast       Perform AST (Abstract Syntax Tree) analysis -cfg       Perfomt CFG (Control Flow Graph) analysis -icfg      Perform ICFG (Interprocedural CFG) analysis -info      Analyze and extract detailed information about program source code -pdg       Perform PDG (Program Dependence Graph) analysis

+   -debug     Enable more detailed logs (only for debugging) -timetags  Enable time-tags and labels for logs (only for debugging)

 DEFAULTS:

    - If not specified, the default output directory is the current working directory.
    - If not specified, the default output format is DOT.
    - If not specified, the default language is Java.
-   - There is no default value for analysis types.
+   - There is no default value for analysis type.
    - There is no default value for input directory path.

 EXAMPLES:

-   java -jar PROGEX.jar -cfg -lang java -format dot  /home/user/program/src
+   java -jar PROGEX.jar -cfg -lang java -format dot  /home/user/project/src

       This example will extract the CFG of all Java source files in the given path and will export all extracted graphs as DOT files in the current working directory.

-   java -jar PROGEX.jar -outdir D:\outputs -format json -pdg  C:\program\src
+   java -jar PROGEX.jar -outdir D:\outputs -format json -pdg  C:\Project\src

       This example will extract the PDGs of all Java source files in the given path and will export all extracted graphs as JSON files in the given output directory.

 NOTES: